arqalite/fire-king-guide/src/combos/ponix/2-card-ulcanix.md

 # Ponix + Ulcanix

 When opening both starters, you have to pick which one to use depending on the goals you want to achieve.
-Generally, starting with Ponix lets you play lower to the ground which is a considerable advantage when [_Nibiru, the Primal Being_] is in the format.
+Generally, starting with [_Legendary Fire King Ponix_] lets you play lower to the ground which is a considerable advantage when [_Nibiru, the Primal Being_] is in the format.

-Let's see what lines we have available.

 <form autocomplete="off">
     <select id="comboDropdown">